Orders, Awards,

 Awarded

-to a pilot who exemplifies the spirit of the Teutonic
+to the officer who exemplifies the spirit of the Teutonic

-Knight.
-Honor, Chivalry, Courage, and respect are some of the
+Knight: Honor, Chivalry, Courage, and Loyalty are some of the

 traits that are typical of those to whom this award is granted.